pryn-kb/python-test/_episodes/data-types.md

 ## Integers & Floats

 An **integer** and a **float** (short for **floating point number**) are two Python data types for representing numbers.

-Integers represent whole numbers.
-Floats represent numbers with decimal points.
-They do not need to be placed in quotation marks.
+*   Integers represent whole numbers.
+*   Floats represent numbers with decimal points.

+Integers and floats do not need to be placed in quotation marks.

 ~~~
 type(42)